Featured in...

 If you left your car in an Aldi car park overnight, you’d likely receive an Aldi parking fine in the post.

-How Much is an Aldi Parking Charge Notice?
+How Much is their Parking Charge Notice?

 Parking Charge Notices are currently capped at £100 with a minimum 40% discount that must be offered to people who pay within the first 14 days.